 So what factors impact French Bulldogs Lifespan

-Regrettably, in particular, French bulldogs are highly likely to have health conditions higher than other types of dogs.
-These health concerns may have a significant impact on you French Bulldog lifespan.
+Regrettably, French bulldogs are highly likely to have health conditions higher than other types of dogs.
+These health concerns may have a significant impact on your French Bulldog lifespan.

 Fear and anxiety impact on lifespan of French Bulldog